Scientific Name

 Description

-Agave 'Snow Glow' is a beautiful slow-growing succulent that forms a mostly solitary rosette of glaucous blue-green leaves.
-The rosette grows up to 2 feet (60 cm) tall and 3 feet (90 cm) in diameter.
-Leaves are up to 18 inches (45 cm) long and 1.5 inches (3.7 cm) wide.
+Agave 'Snow Glow' is a beautiful, slow-growing succulent that forms a mostly solitary rosette of glaucous blue-green leaves.
+The rosette can grow up to 2 feet (60 cm) in length and 3 feet (90 cm) in diameter.
+The leaves can measure up to 18 inches (45 cm) long and 1.5 inches (3.7 cm) wide.
 They are edged with a strong cream-colored band and tipped with a short red terminal spine.
-The leaf margins are smooth and red near the tip and with small soft teeth below.
+The leaf margins are smooth and red near the tip, with small, soft teeth below.

 Hardiness